d3npa/hacking-trix-rust/viruses/simple-elf-prepender/README.md

 }
 ```

 The first time the virus is run, it's okay to prepend the entire virus binary onto the host, but from that point forward, `virus` will include not just the virus code, but its host's code as well.
 In Rust, it is tricky to determine exactly what portion of the code should be copied.
-This sample relies on a `VIRUS_SIZE` constant that needs to be adjusted everytime the binary is recompiled (more on this later). `main` is updated to only pass the virus code to `spread_and_infect`.
+This sample relies on a `VIRUS_SIZE` constant that needs to be adjusted everytime the binary is recompiled (more on this later); `main` is updated to restrict the code passed to `spread_and_infect` to only the actual virus code.

 ```rust
 const VIRUS_SIZE: usize = 0; // Placeholder value